 Yes, you can make money with solar energy!
 Once you have installed your solar panels on your home, you will eventually compensate your investment with the amount of money you will save on your electricity bill.

-Not only will you save money, but you can also sell the excess energy that you produce in some states.
+You’ll save money, and in some states you can even sell the excess energy that you produce.

 Houses are worth more with solar panels.